TareqK/tareqk.github.io/index.md

 #### Class of 2014, GCSE Branch

 # Contact Details
-Please email me at [kirreshtareq@gmail.com](mailto:kirreshtareq@gmail.com) for any questions or inqueries
+Please email me at [kirreshtareq@gmail.com](mailto:kirreshtareq@gmail.com) for any questions or inquiries